Last updated 29 June 2020

 Will Scotland follow the same exit strategy as the rest of the UK?

-It is possible that in the future that Scotland or parts of Scotland could make different decisions about what interventions are needed to control the virus.
 On 13 April, the First Minister said that “simplicity of messaging” might make it easier to maintain a “consistent” approach across the whole UK, but said if the evidence showed different timescales or approaches should be used in Scotland then “we will not hesitate to do that”.

 The framework for decision making which was published by the Scottish Government, states: